 - Cut your chilled hot water pastry into thirds.
 Divide one third into half.
 These will form the bases and lids of your pies.

-- Roll each pastry base to a thickness of 1 cm.
+- Using a rolling pin, roll each pastry base to a thickness of 1 cm.
 The lids can be slightly thinner.

 - Divide your meat mixture into two and form into circle shapes approximately three fingers tall.
 Trim the excess pastry around the edges of the pastry base, making sure there's enough left to cover the sides of the meat.
 Egg wash around the outside edge of the pastry base around the meat.